-This Pineapple Jalapeno salsa recipe is a sweet and spicy twist that will delight your tastebuds!
-Fresh pineapple paired with peppers and a splash of lime — yum!
+Pineapple Jalapeño salsa recipe has a sweet and spicy twist that will delight your tastebuds.
+Fresh pineapple paired with spicy peppers and a splash of lime — yum!

 We enjoy it with blackened fish or fish tacos, but any leftover salsa is delicious with corn chips or piled on top of rice and beans.
 Really, where is the limit with fresh salsa?!